 - current demand for accommodation

 Help with paying rent

-All social housing rents are generally charged at 90% of the market equivalent for each property type.
+Affordable housing rents are generally discounted by 20% of the market equivalent for each property type.

-If you're struggling to pay your rent and need support, you may be entitled to receive Income Support.
+If you're struggling to pay your rent, you may be entitled to receive Income Support.

 Changes in your circumstances

 Tell us immediately if your circumstances change.
 This could affect your application or waiting time.
 Changes we need to know about include if you: